sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 By default you can choose to store your metrics in a time series database (Graphite or InfluxDB).

 ### Should I choose Graphite or InfluxDB?
 If your organisation is running Graphite, use that.
-If your used to InfluxDB, use that.
+If you're used to InfluxDB, use that.
 If you don't use any of them then use Graphite since we have more ready made dashboards for Graphite.

 ### Handling big amount of data
 sitespeed.io will generate lots of metrics and data, how do I handle that?